Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 _**Figure 8.13**.
 Histogram of the travel time values with user defined class breaks.
 Data source: Tenkanen & Toivonen 2020._

 When plotting the map, we can pass the break values using `classification_kwds`.
 For a final touch, we can plot two subplots side by side displaying travel times by different modes of transport using our custom classifier.

-As the two maps use an identical classification it is enough to plot only one legend.
+We can plot only one legend, as the two maps use an identical classification.
+We can add interval brackets on our legend to denote open and closed intervals.
+An open interval is denoted with parentheses and it does not inlcude the endpoint values.
+A closed interval is denoted with square brackets and it includes both endpoints.
+Most of the intervals in our classificaion scheme are half-open (for example, `(10, 20]`) so that the lower bound is not included in the interval, but the upper bound is.

 ```python
 # Create one subplot.
 Control figure size in here.